Reinstatement to a Ph.D. Program

 Reinstatement is at the discretion of the faculty admissions committee of the graduate program.
 If a student was discontinued after achieving candidacy, a graduate program may, at its discretion, ask the graduate school to reinstate the student with pre-candidacy status.
 Generally, reinstatement with a return to pre-candidacy status is requested when the state-of-the-art knowledge in the field has changed substantially since the student was last active in the program, although other reasons pertain as well.

 Former students begin the reinstatement process by consulting with their graduate program office to learn the program’s requirements for applying for reinstatement.
 The Application for Reinstatement to a Ph.D.
 Program is an online form.
 A uniqname and password are required to apply for reinstatement.
 Please create or reactivate your uniqname before beginning the Reinstatement Application process.
+If you do not have an active uniqname or affiliation with the university, you will need to follow the uniqename process for alumni.
 Reinstatement applicants will need to be prepared to complete or include the following:

 - Reinstatement Application (general demographic and program status questions)

 - Conduct Code and Residency Questions